 - If your book cannot be obtained in a digital alt format through the CMI or Vital Source steps above, please obtain the following information for each text needed to submit the request through SDS:

-- Obtain the following information for each text: Title, Edition, Author, Publisher and ISBN#.
+- Title, Edition, Author, Publisher and ISBN#

 - Submit the above information through the following hyperlink Alternate Format Text Request form